Searching for Faeries: A Magical Journey of Self Discovery

-Devon Magoon is an editorial assistant at GoNOMAD and attends the University of Massachusetts at Amherst.
-She writes the Travel News Notes blog.
+Devon Magoon is a former editorial assistant at GoNOMAD and graduated from the University of Massachusetts at Amherst.

 If you like the articles we publish, maybe you can be one of our writers too!
 Make travel plans, then write a story for us!
 Click here to read our writer’s guidelines.